Guided tours to Afghanistan

 - Depart at 7:00am on our 180km drive northwest to Peshawar – Pakistan’s sixth largest city and located near the border of Afghanistan.

-- We’ll arrive directly at the Afghanistan consulate in Peshawar to submit the group’s visa applications
+- Arrive directly at the Afghanistan consulate in Peshawar to submit your visa applications

-- We’ll stop by an authentic Pakistani restaurant to grab a local lunch and soak in the atmosphere.
+- Stop by an authentic Pakistani restaurant to grab a local lunch and soak in the atmosphere.
 You’ll notice the heavy Afghani influence on this unique Pakistani city.

-- We’ll head to the Old City centre to explore the busy Qissa Khwani Bazaar where local clothing can be purchased for us to better blend in to both Pakistan and Afghanistan.
+- Head to the Old City centre to explore the busy Qissa Khwani Bazaar where local clothing can be purchased for us to better blend in to both Pakistan and Afghanistan.

 - Visit Clock Tower Square – this tower belongs to a pair of clock towers that were presented by the U.K.’s Queen Elizabeth.
 The other tower being in England.